k0sproject/version/README.md

 # version

 A go-language package for managing [k0s](https://github.com/k0sproject/k0s) version numbers.
-It is based on [hashicorp/go-version](https://github.com/hashicorp/go-version) but adds sorting and comparison capabilities for the k0s version numbering scheme.
+It is based on [hashicorp/go-version](https://github.com/hashicorp/go-version) but adds sorting and comparison capabilities for the k0s version numbering scheme which requires additional sorting by the build tag.

 ## Usage